nitkanikita21/ContentRegistry/README.md

 ## ❓ What is Registry

 This is a system that allows you to store any content in a single repository indexed by an identifier of the “namespace: path” type.
-Registries can act as a “source of truth” to ensure data validity.
 At its core, it is a dictionary with additional functionality for convenient work.

 ## 📌 Use it